OPAE/intel-fpga-bbb/samples/tutorial/01_hello_world/README.md

 # Set ASE_WORKDIR as directed by the simulator
 $ cd sw
 $ make
-$ ./hello_world_ase
+$ with_ase ./hello_world
 ```

+The "with\_ase" prefix transforms an existing binary to load the ASE emulation
+shared library instead of the normal OPAE shared library.
+Without "with\_ase",
+the program would look for an AFU running on an actual FPGA.

 The software and simulator should both run quickly, log transactions and
 exit.
-If the software prints "Accelerator not found" you ran the wrong
+If the software prints "Accelerator not found" you ran without "with\_ase"
-binary (./hello\_world instead of ./hello\_world\_ase).
-The binary without
+(./hello\_world instead of with\_ase ./hello\_world).
+The binary did not
-the "ase" suffix is for execution on an FPGA.
+find the AFU on an attached FPGA and failed.

 ### Debugging